 Kasuri Methi in English translates to dried fenugreek leaves.
 Widely used in Indian cooking, this amazing herb lends itself to sauces, curries, soups and vegetable dishes.

 There are typically two parts of the fenugreek plant that are used: the seeds and the leaves.

 Fenugreek leaves are commonly used in Indian, Pakistani and Persian cooking.
-They are slightly bitter (which tends to decrease with cooking), but have a very earthy flavor, reminiscent of celery and fennel, much like the seeds.
+They are slightly bitter (which tends to decrease with cooking), but have a very earthy flavor, reminiscent of celery and fennel, similar to the seeds.
 The seeds are definitely stronger, but the leaves still pack a good amount of flavor.
 One of the most awesome things about using the leaves, is that they are AIP compliant!
 So, you can get the fenugreek flavor without having to use the seed.

 While fresh leaves are best, most of us here in the US can only find them dried or powdered.
 Personally, I like to buy them dried and then crush them myself in a mortar and pestle (or crushing them in your hands works well, too).

-Fenugreek leaves are available online.
+Kasuri Methi, or dried Fenugreek leaves are typically available online.